 - Set up labeled boxes for donations, recycling or garbage to make this process easy for everyone.
 If you have a larger volume of unneeded items, try calling a service like College Hunks Hauling Junk.
 They recycle and donate the majority of what they pick up.

 - Pack like items together.
-When starting a new box, write on it (with those markers you bought already) what room it should go to in your new home and only put items in this box that would go in that room.
+When starting a new box, write (with those markers you bought already) what room it should go to in your new home and only put items in this box that would go in that room.
 List on the box the main items inside or the general category.
 This will make your unpacking efficient and it will be easy to find much-needed items right away.

-- Label cables and cords with what appliance they go to.
+- Label cables and cords with what device they go to.
 Also, take pictures of the wiring of your systems before you unplug.
 This can be a handy way to troubleshoot wiring when you set up again.

 What items can you easily get rid of before you pack?
 Share your favorite moving tip in the comments.